MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/deploy/deploy-update-rollups.md

 5. Select the update rollup package and then click **OK**.
 6. Click **Install updates** to install the update package.

+### Install update rollups from Microsoft Download Center
-**Note**: To manually download the update rollups from the Microsoft download center, [visit](http://www.catalog.update.microsoft.com/Home.aspx) the website, search for the desired KB and manually download the update rollup packages.
+To manually download the update rollups from the Microsoft download center, [visit](http://www.catalog.update.microsoft.com/Home.aspx) the Microsoft Download Center, search for the desired KB and manually download the update rollup packages.

-## Install an update rollup through command prompt
+### Install update rollups through command prompt
 To manually install an update rollup package through an elevated command prompt, run the following command:

 msiexec.exe/update **< package_name >**